purescript-contrib/governance/library-guidelines.md

 3. Curate the issue tracker and repository contents.
 Maintainers should apply labels to issues, close old issues, and ensure that documentation adequately helps users get started with new contributions.
 If you notice a way to make the repository more accessible to newcomers, open and label an issue that describes how the project could be improved!

 Maintainers aren't necessarily expected to actively contribute code to the projects they maintain.
 They _are_ expected to keep the repository up to date, to respond quickly to issues and pull requests, and to curate issues in the issue tracker.

-### Standard Labels

-Labels are a big part of curating the issue tracker in a Contributors library.
-We use several standard labels for issues of various types:

-- `bug` is used for issues that point out a legitimate bug in the library that ought to be fixed
-- `document me` is used for issues that indicate documentation needs to be updated, or for issues with great content that ought to be added to the documentation.
-- `enhancement` is used for issues that represent an addition to the library
-- `good first issue` is used to label tasks that are good for beginners to take on.
-This is one of the best ways to encourage new contributions to the PureScript ecosystem!
-- `help wanted` is used as a call to action to indicate that the maintainers would like a PR that solves this issue.

 ## Resources for Maintainers